couchbase/kv_engine/docs/CodingStandards.rst

 C++ Standard Versions
 ---------------------

-LLVM, Clang, and LLD are currently written using C++11 conforming code, although we restrict ourselves to features which are available in the major toolchains supported as host compilers.
-The LLDB project is even more aggressive in the set of host compilers supported and thus uses still more features.
+KV-Engine is currently written using C++11 conforming code, although we restrict ourselves to features which are available in the major toolchains supported as host compilers.
 Regardless of the supported features, code is expected to (when reasonable) be standard, portable, and modern C++11 code.
 We avoid unnecessary vendor-specific extensions, etc.